Loading

 Kitron ASA (Kitron) has one class of shares.
 Each share carries one vote at the company's general meeting.
 The shares are freely transferable pursuant to the company's articles of association.

-17 910 399 New Shares were allocated in a Private Placement at a subscription price of NOK 19.50 per share, raising gross proceeds of approx. NOK 350 million.
-The increased share capital was registered on 30 December 2021.
+In November 2025, the Board used its authorisation from the General Meeting 24 April 2025 to increase the share capital by NOK 1 700 000 with the purpose of partly financing the acquisition of DeltaNordic AB.
+17 000 000 New Shares were allocated in a Private Placement at a subscription price of NOK 57.25 per share, raising gross proceeds of approx. NOK 973 million.
+The increased share capital was registered on 26 November 2025.

 The share option program entails that executive management, on certain terms, may be granted a right to subscribe for shares in Kitron at NOK 0.10 per share after a vesting period of three years.
 The number of options that are vested for each subprogram is linked to the development of the market capitalization at the Oslo Stock Exchange, adjusted for dividends and share buy-backs.
-For each program to vest fully, the market capitalization adjusted for dividends and share buy-backs must increase 50 percent.
-The program starts to vest at an increase of 20 percent and will vest linearly between 20 percent to 50 percent.
-[KS1]
+For each program to vest fully, the market capitalization adjusted for dividends and share buy-backs must increase 50 per cent.
+The program starts to vest at an increase of 20 per cent and will vest linearly between 20 per cent to 50 per cent.

 Stock market listing